oliora/ppconsul/README.md

 ### Get Dependencies
 * Get C++11 compatible compiler.
 See above for the list of supported compilers.
 * Install [CMake](http://www.cmake.org/) 2.8.12 or above (earlier version may work as well unless you use Visual Studio compiler).
 * Install [Boost](http://www.boost.org/) 1.55 or later.
-You need compiled Boost libraries if you going to use cpp-netlib or GCC < 4.9, otherwise you need Boost headers only.
+You need compiled Boost libraries if you going to use cpp-netlib or GCC 4.8, otherwise you need Boost headers only.
 * Install either [libCURL](http://curl.haxx.se/libcurl/) (any version is OK) or [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
-* Install [Consul](http://consul.io) 0.4.0 or above.
-It's only needed to run tests.
+* Install [Consul](http://consul.io) 0.4.0 or above. *It's only needed to run tests.*

 ### Build